PseudoKnight/CHDiscord/README.md

 This is CommandHelper extension that uses the JDA library to talk to your Discord server.

 You'll need to have created a Discord application [here](https://discordapp.com/developers/applications/me).
 Then add a Bot to it.
 Grab the "TOKEN" for the Bot that you'll use to connect this extension to Discord.
 Finally, you'll need your server id, which you can get by right-clicking your server name and clicking "Copy ID".

+For version 2.4.0 and later, the Server Members Intent on the Bot page is required for member caching!

 You have to run discord_connect() before you can use the other functionality of this extension, otherwise a NotFoundException will be thrown.

 ## Functions